DennisHeimbigner/netcdf.debug/README.md

 # netcdf.debug

-Hold the various debug scripts for netcdf for use by dmh
+Hold debug scripts used by Dennis Heimbigner for debugging netcdf-c.
+USE AT YOUR OWN PERIL.